 Reach offers plans that involve adding up to 6 lines, but the discounts aren't much to write home about.
 Meanwhile, AT&T has some of the best family plans on the market.

 Take a look at these WhistleOut charts of Reach Mobile and AT&T’s 4-line family plans.

 Now you can technically add additional lines with Reach.
 But you'll only receive a discount if you choose the 2 GB, 5 GB, 10 GB, or the 15 GB plan.

 If you want an unlimited data plan for your family through Reach Mobile, the pricing doesn't change when you add additional lines.
 The unlimited data plan normally costs $45 a month for a single line and costs the same with four lines.

 AT&T’s unlimited data family plans will give you all of the features and perks of an individual plan while saving you a boatload of cash.

 For example, the Unlimited Extra plan normally costs $75 for a single line, but when you get four lines it’s just $160 meaning you save $140 a month!
 Wowza.

 You can see how each carrier’s coverage looks in your neighborhood using this interactive map.

 Remember, even if Reach has better coverage in your area, your data speeds will likely be much slower than what you’d get with AT&T due to deprioritization.

 All three major carriers are rolling out robust 5G networks that can give you data speeds of more than 100 Mbps!
-Sadly, Reach Mobile doesn’t let you get onto Verizon’s 5G network.
-So if you want to take your performance to the next level with a 5G phone, AT&T is a better choice.
+Reach Mobile lets you get onto T-Mobile’s 5G network where it is available if you have a 5G compatible device.